 Adjusting PPM Levels

 Before you start adjusting your PPM levels, you’ll first want to make sure your tap water is ready to feed your plants.
-Now remember that your plants’ water will need to be at different PPM’s during its lifetime, so you’ll want to give your nutrients a good enough environment to work in.
 That means you’ll want to adjust the PPM of your base water before you start feeding it to your plants.

+- For a quick fix when PPM’s are high just add a bit of fresh water with a good pH level and watch them drop.
 Filtered, pH’ed water is great when things get a little too much in your reservoirs.
-When PPM’s are high, just add a bit of fresh water with a good pH level and watch them drop.